 6.5.x).
 If it works, you could then try

 7.0.0-beta.28and so forth.
 Once you’ve isolated the bad release, read through its CHANGELOG entry and perhaps there’s a change that jumps out as the culprit.
-If you find the problem, please submit an issue or PR to the Storybook repo and we’ll do our best to take care of it quickly.
+If you find the problem, please submit an issue or pull request to the Storybook monorepo and we’ll do our best to take care of it quickly.

 - Upgrade to Component Story Format v3 (CSF3), the latest iteration of our example format